Crazy Mazey

-Crazy Mazey is a 1982 maze video game published by Datamost.
+Crazy Mazey is a maze video game for the Apple II published in 1982 by Datamost.

 Gameplay

 Crazy Mazey is a game in which the player collects money in a series of mazes, avoiding killer cars that try to crash into the player's car.

 Reception

 Daniel Hockman reviewed the game for Computer Gaming World, and stated that "If you like Head On you will find Crazy Mazey even more enjoyable."